Cross-posted at Jezebel.

 P.S.: At her website Paoletti says she has a book planned on “old lady clothes, mother-of-the-bride dresses, cougars and other age-appropriate nonsense.”
 I can’t wait.

 UPDATE!
-More examples from Paoletti’s website (1915-1957):Lisa Wade is a professor of sociology at Occidental College.
+More examples from Paoletti’s website (1915-1957):Lisa Wade is a professor of sociology at Occidental College and the author of Gender: Ideas, Interactions, Institutions, with Myra Marx Ferree.
 You can follow her on Twitter and Facebook.